You to trust first who you would like to trust you

 Warn me with

 Warn me with is field for letting a delay to happen before finally sending someone to hell.
-The heller gets an agreed delay in his action and notifies the helled before finally helling him.
+Default is without warning.

 For